Justkim/random-network-distillation-pytorch/README.md

 # Random Network Distilation

-> This is an implementation of Random network distillation on Montezuma's Revenge using pytorch.
+> This is an implementation of Random network distillation on Montezuma's Revenge using Pytorch.
 > paper link: https://arxiv.org/abs/1810.12894